 Nevertheless, there are aspects of our present exile in cyberspace and our response to it that prompt a certain ‘prophetic disquiet’, as below.

 Wilderness.
-First, in my earliest reflections and writing (in a series or prayer guides here, here and here) on the pandemic and lockdown, the predominant theme was that of ‘wilderness’ (which I have conflated with ‘exile – in the ‘wilderness of the nations’, Ezekiel 20:35).
+First, in my earliest reflections and writing (in a series or prayer guides here, here and here) on the pandemic and lockdown, the predominant theme was that of ‘wilderness’ (which I have conflated with the idea of exile).
 The essential call at the heart of the current situation is to ‘wilderness’, as a place of intimacy with the Lord, testing and refining, closeness to nature and preparation for the challenges ahead.
 I warned of the dangers of being too enamoured of electronic communications and urged prayer that “churches will use them wisely and not be too anxious to carry on ‘business as usual’ using social media, but rather embrace the opportunity for ‘time out’ with the Lord”.
 However, it seems that many churches, and Christian organisations and ministries, are busier than ever in a frenzy of online activity, when we should be seizing the God-given opportunity to ‘come aside’.11)And yes, I know we also have generated more output in the last weeks than ever before!
 But I am about to take my own advice, and after the next few posts, plan to step back for a while.

 ‘The Matrix.’
 Second, as I wrote in an earlier article, cyberspace is public space and can also have a distinctly dehumanising effect.
 We need to be wary.
 We need to ‘take the red pill’!